 The range is periodically closed for cleanup and maintenance.
-Sign up for email notifications so you can avoid arriving at a closed range...or so you can volunteer to help keep this range looking great!
+Sign up for email notifications so you can avoid arriving at a closed range...or so you can be notified of volunteer opportunities to help keep this range looking great!

 Please and they will be corrected as soon as possible.